Islamic fashion: Social media

 Vela Scarves is a scarf fashion line based out of California, U.S.A., started up by Atik in 2009 and officially launched in 2010 with partner and sister Tasneem Atik Sabri.
 This brand focuses on hijab styles for Muslim women, with "empowerment, modern flair, and individual style" in mind.
 Social media has made it possible for users around the globe to contribute to the fashion industry, and is now serving as a platform to introduce Islamic fashion to the world.
 Vela has a 104,000 following on Instagram, and a 7,500 following on YouTube, allowing the company a large platform for advertising and selling their scarves local and worldwide.

 Fashion hijab appendages such as Islamic fashion is also greatly increased their sales through social networking.
 Social media is acting as a catalyst in making the fashion industry more accepting to couture that isn't Western-centric.
 In September 2015, Swedish brand H&M was the first of international fashion retailers to feature a Muslim model wearing a hijab in a video designed to encourage consumers to recycle their clothes.

 There are many Muslim fashion influencers on Instagram and TikTok, either showcasing their own modest fashion or giving tips to others who dress modestly.
 The Urban Hijabi, run by Nabeeha Fakih Sheikh has over 70,000 followers.
 Sheikh told a reporter that the goal of her account was to showcase her hijab, which she emphasizes is her choice, and emphasize to followers that one can be fashionable and wear a hijab.
 The year 2016 saw modesty going mainstream in Western culture.
 The first hijabi posed on the cover of Playboy Magazine, Anniesa well-known New York Fashion Week show had all of the models wearing modest clothing and Hijabs.

 Islamic Fashion by Country

 Indonesia

 Muslim fashion in Indonesia is experiencing rapid progress.
 Various local Indonesian products are now known to the world, with Muslim fashion estimated to be worth around 13.5 billion USD.

 The State Global Islamic Economy Report for 2018/19 revealed that Indonesia was runner-up as the country that develops the best Muslim fashion in the world.
 Some Muslim fashion products in Indonesia that are well known abroad include Rabbani, Elzatta, Zoya, Zaskia Mecca (ZM), Dian Pelangi, and Buttonscarves.

 In February 2025, Indonesia announced plans to target five Middle Eastern countries—Iran, Turkiye, Saudi Arabia, Pakistan, and Egypt—as potential markets for its Muslim fashion exports.
-This initiative, led by the Ministry of Industry, aims to capitalize on the growing global Islamic economic market, with Muslim consumer spending projected to reach US$3.1 trillion by 2027.
-The director-general of small, medium, and miscellaneous industries, Reni Yanita, emphasized the importance of collaboration between domestic ready-to-wear industries and Muslim fashion businesses to enhance competitiveness and market share.
-This effort not only seeks economic growth but also underscores Indonesia's dedication to fostering religious tolerance and peace through cultural exchange and the global promotion of modest fashion.